 When you need a basic checking account, the choice is simple.

-Monthly Fee with E-Statements

-\$0extra \$2 fee for paper statements
+Minimum Opening Deposit \$25 Monthly Fee with E-Statements \$0extra \$2 fee for paper statements Minimum Daily Balance Required to Avoid Fee N/A Interest Earned No

-No

 FNB Preferred Choice

 Need a checking account that can earn you interest?